marmelroy/Interpolate/README.md

 import Interpolate
 ```

-Create an interpolation.
-Initialise an Interpolate object with a from value, a to value and an application closure.
+Create an Interpolate object with a from value, a to value and an apply closure.

 ```swift
 let colorChange = Interpolate(from: UIColor.whiteColor(), to: UIColor.redColor(), apply: { [weak self] (result) in